DoktorDexter/t95zplus-h618-build/readme.md

 # Compile steps

-- You need a Linux system environment with Docker installed
+- You need a Linux system environment with Docker installed, or Windows WSL with Ubuntu 22.04
 - Clone the Armbian repository to your local computer `git clone https://github.com/LYU4662/h618-build.git`
 - Copy all files in this repository to your local h618-build code directory (except t95zplus_android_dtb_dump.dts)
 - The most important thing is to modify the VERSION file of h618-build, and change the 24.5.0-trunk in it to the latest file system version.
 The latest version in june 2025 is 25.8.0-trunk